jamie-jones/Employee-Tracker/README.md

 For the business owners that need to keep track of their employee, this is a great way to do so!
 Through a series of prompts, you are able to view all of your employees, roles, and departments; add new employees, departments, and roles; update employee roles, and delete employees!

 This was a difficult homework to do.
-Adding employees and having them actually show up on the database and in the tables took so long, and in the end, it helped me to understand what I was doing, but it took so much time, that I wasn't able to complete al of the requirements.
+Adding employees and having them actually show up on the database and in the tables took so long, and in the end, it helped me to understand what I was doing, but it took so much time, that I wasn't able to complete all of the requirements.
+When it came to the delete function, it actually does delete and it shows in the MYSQL Workbench, but it doesn't show it on table in the Terminal.
+With the update function, I could not get the information to update.

 ## Credits